martinmaeland/Robot_Simulator/README.md

 Does work with python 3.8.

 ## Roadmap
-- Take DH-table input, calculate all t_n matrices and T matrix. [done]
+- Take DH-table input, calculate all t_n matrices and T matrix.
+[DONE]
 - Plot all joints and links based on inital values.
+[DONE]
 - Calculate inverse-kinematics.
 - Input point-cloud and calculate robot trajectory.
 - Animate robot.